School Counseling Department

 You’ll need to sign up under the GUEST ENTRANCE area at the bottom of the Naviance website using the following password:

-Upperclassmen may use the password given to them by the Guidance Department
+Upperclassmen may use the password given to them by the School Counseling Department.

 Learn More is a state-based website for Indiana students, parents, and educators.
 It contains updated information on academic standards, ISTEP+/GQE, diploma requirements, college and career information that will be explored in the freshman year.